 Semen allergy (seminal plasma hypersensitivity) is an allergic reaction to the proteins in semen.
-It can lead to itching and burning in the skin and systemic symptoms, such as hives and swelling.
+Being allergic to semen can lead to itching and burning in the skin, hives, swelling, and more.
 Using a condom and taking medications may help prevent a reaction.

 People may also refer to a semen allergy as a sperm allergy, semen contact allergy, or human seminal plasma hypersensitivity (HSP).

 It is unclear how many people HSP affects.
 However, research suggests around 8% of females in the United States.